squatto/alfred-imessage-2fa/README.md

 ## Compatibility

-This workflow was developed for use with Alfred 4.
+This workflow was developed for use with Alfred 5.
+It also works with Alfred 4.

 ## Contributors